Orange Beach Charter Fishing Definitions and Terms

 Orange Beach Deep Sea Fishing –

 In Alabama, deep sea fishing is commonly known as trolling fishing, bottom fishing or reef fishing.
-It means going away from land to the "deep sea" and fishing.
-Any charter boat can carry you deep sea fishing.
-Most of the time, because of comfort, the larger boats like 6 passenger or Multi-passenger boats are more popular choices.
-They usually offer comfort and restrooms.
+Deep sea fshing means going away from land to the “deep sea” and fishing.
+Any federally permitted charter boat can carry you deep sea fishing.
+Most of the time, because of comfort, the larger boats (41 feet or larger) like 6 passenger or Multi-passenger boats are more popular choices.
+They usually offer comfort, air conditioned cabins and restrooms.
 Most deep sea fishing charters use heavy tackle and 40 pound test line or larger to catch fish.
 There is one deep sea fishing charter in Orange Beach that uses light tackle for reef fishing.
 That boat is the Distraction.
 Distraction is known for great customer service and makes fishing fun for the entire family.
 The best deep sea fishing charters depart from Orange Beach.

 Inshore Fishing or Back Bay Fishing –